-MacCaLM is a research project bringing together a group of leading economists to re-examine macroeconomic theory, focussing on how malfunctions in labour and financial markets seem to be at the root of macroeconomic failure.
+MacCaLM is a research project, led by John Moore at the University of Edinburgh, bringing together a group of leading economists to re-examine macroeconomic theory, focussing on how malfunctions in labour and financial markets seem to be at the root of macroeconomic failure.

 In the wake of the ‘Great Recession’, policymakers and banking groups attempted to understand why the existing financial models did not predict the recession, nor were they adequate to deal with the aftermath of such a financial crisis.

 To do this, the MacCaLM researchers have combined their work into a specific programme to tackle the above questions.
 This research programme is comprised of four distinct themes.

 We consider why financial markets occasionally dry up and why banks simultaneously borrow and lend to each other.
 We question how this affects financial risk and monetary policy.
 An important component of this analysis is that differences in information between holders of assets and potential buyers creates illiquidity, that is, holders find it costly to reverse an asset trade once made.
 The relationship between contagious illiquidity and market failure, such as we have seen in the financial crisis, is a core element of this theme.

 Traditional models have difficulties accounting for the fluctuations, and the sluggishness in responses, of employment and wages.
 We will investigate this issue from two angles.
 First, we will look into the black-box of standard job search models by examining how job-seekers determine which jobs to apply for, how this changes with unemployment and how selections depend on occupation, salary and travel distance.
 Second, we will examine the nature of the employment relationship after job search is completed, its durability, the evolution of wages and productivity and the dependence of both on current, past, and anticipated macroeconomic conditions.